310mc/https-310mc.github.io-tl/source/_posts/sub_story/study_heroes.md

 {% endbubble %}

 {% bubble Chiaki surprised %}
 Hold it right there!
-I never said that we’re calling it a day, Takamine!
+I never once said that we’re calling it a day, Takamine!
 {% endbubble %}

 {% bubble Kanata v2 %}